Applied AI Research Est. 2025 // Research · Education · Agents

 From the frontier of research, into systems that ship.

-Practice / 01
+What we do / 01

-Three practices, seven disciplines, one research bench.
+Three pillars, one research bench.

 01